swissup/module-refined-url/README.md

 # Refined Url

+Module features:
-This module forces Magento to generate product urls where url path is not longer then 255 charaters.
+ -  Force Magento to generate product urls where url path is not longer then 255 charaters.
+ -  Fix Magento duplicate product functionality - response timeout/infinit loop.
+Module unsets `url_path` value for new product.

 **Refined Urls** can help stores with very deep category trees and/or very long product urls.
 When url path is longer then 255 characters then remaining part of url path cutted of during save into DB table `url_rewrite`.
 And it can lead to ***'Unique constraint violation found'*** error in future.
 This error occurs while save product or category and have no info that can help to identify where is the source of the problem.